pgroonga/pgroonga.github.io/how-to/laravel.md

 DB_PASSWORD=postgres
 ```

-If you’re using different PostgreSQL username and password, change them according to your settings.
+If you're using different PostgreSQL username and password, change them according to your settings.

 ### Creating a Blog

-You’re now ready to start building your new application!
-In this tutorial, we will create a blog with fake data seeder and search through them using `PGroonga`.
+You're now ready to start building your new application!
+In this tutorial, we will create a blog with fake data seeder and search through them using PGroonga.

 ### Models, migrations, and controllers

 To make a blog, we will need to create a model, migrations, and controllers.

 Since the blog has posts, we create Post model for it.
 To create a model, just run the following command:

 ```shell